alexa/alexa-auto-sdk/modules/alexa/README.md

           ...
     }

+#### Custom Volume Control for Alexa Devices

+You can use a custom volume control to support an Alexa device's native input volume range.
+By default, Alexa supports voice utterances that specify volume values between 0 and 10, but some devices may support a different range (i.e. 0 to 100).
+By whitelisting your Alexa devices volume range with Amazon for your target platform, you can specify input volume levels per your device's range.
+Your device's input volume range is then mapped appropriately to the Alexa volume range.

+Contact your Alexa Auto Solution Architect (SA) for help with whitelisting.
+Whitelisting requires the following parameters:

+* DeviceTypeID
+* Min:
+* Max:

+This does not impact the range used in the directives to the device.

 ### Handling GUI templates (display cards)

 When template info is received from Alexa, it is the responsibility of the platform implementation to handle the rendering of any UI with the info that is received from Alexa.
 There are two template types: [Templates](https://alexa.design/DevDocRenderTemplate) and [PlayerInfo](https://amzn.to/DevDocTemplatePlayerInfo).